Slightly more than 2,000 people currently live in Salina, Utah—just west of a 217,000-acre geological feature called the San Raphael Swell.

 A leap from North Sevier High School, indeed.

 The last few years have not been easy for Mellor due to the pandemic.
 But, perhaps surprisingly, he will tell you that he didn’t mind online classes that much.
-“I was working grave shifts at the time [at the University of Utah Guest House] and was able to watch all of my lectures during downtime at work.
+“I was working grave shifts at the time [at the U's Guest House] and was able to watch all of my lectures during downtime at work.
 Transitioning back to normal life has been much more difficult.”

 Difficult or not, in October Mellor jumped right in to share his research poster titled “One Step Protein Purification via the Type 3 Secretion System” at the annual School of Biological Sciences' Science Retreat.
-His explanations to the curious as well as potentially the friendly (and admittedly rare) combatant-questioner, was clear, commanding and informed.
+His explanations to the curious as well as potentially the friendly combatant-questioner (admittedly rare), was clear, commanding and informed.
 Poster presentations of this kind are a sort of pay day for an undergraduate: it’s that rare moment when all the hours “at the bench,” under the ‘scope, and under the care of a principal investigator and mentor converge, and one’s scientific findings are distilled into appealing, bite-sized pieces.

 As Mellor approaches graduation and graduate studies, he has some advice for his undergraduate cohort: “Keep in touch with old friends and put an effort into connecting to new groups (especially for tough classes).
 Get lots of fresh air and sunshine, spend some time learning time management, and remember the online skills you had to learn since[,] they’ll always be useful.”